abudnik/prun/README.rst

       "no_reschedule" : false
   }

-In a few words this job should be executed 16 times, using only one CPU of a Worker node and should be done within 1800 seconds.
-It means that if we have 16 Worker nodes, each worker node will sort one of sixteen chunks of the input big file.
+In a few words this job should be executed 16 times, using exactly one CPU of a Worker node and should be done within 1800 seconds.
+It means that if we have 16 Worker nodes (computers/CPUs), each worker node will sort one of sixteen chunks of the input big file.
 Even if we have only one worker, chunk sorting job will be executed sixteen times.

 After sorting chunks, this chunks could be merged together in one big output file.
 Here's a simple shell script (see jobs/example/sort_merge.sh) which does